 The Conference Method of Teaching

 While many colleges offer small classes with personal attention, the Reed conference experience is distinctive, if not unique, among higher education institutions.
-Peter Steinberger, former dean of the faculty and the Robert H. and Blanche Day Ellis Professor of Political Science and Humanities, describes the Reed conference as follows:
+Here is how a couple of Reed faculty members describe the Reed conference:

 At Reed we follow an unconventional tack, and we do so self-consciously.
 To be sure, there are as many kinds of Reed conferences as there are Reed professors.
 But they all tend to share this belief: that . . . education is most effective when students develop, articulate, criticize, and defend their own arguments. . . .
 Students—all of whom have a comparatively limited acquaintance with the subject matter—are responsible, through discussion, for formulating and evaluating theories and interpretations.
 Understood in this way, education at Reed is an eminently practical activity because it gives students systematic and ongoing experience in the actual practice of making and evaluating arguments.